 - Chapman students are required to maintain a domestic policy while abroad in addition to the Chapman-provided international coverage.
 This can be either your own independent insurance, coverage under your parents or the Chapman University Wellness Plan.

 Some students who go abroad may experience mental health issues.
 Living in a different country will mean a considerable change from your normal life; it can be difficult to be away from Chapman, friends, and family for an extended length of time.
 Read more about how to cope with culture shock which can cause significant mental health issues.

 If you have any existing mental health condition (including anxiety, ADHD, depression, etc.), these issues will not go away when you go abroad and may actually intensify.
 It is important to plan ahead and think about the challenges you will be faced with while abroad.
-If you would like to talk to one of the Chapman University Counselors about any concerns you might have, please make an appointment with Student Psychological Counseling Services.
+If you would like to talk to one of the Chapman University counselors about any concerns you might have before you depart, please make an appointment with Student Psychological Counseling Services.